Skip to main content

 desc = "Reveal dog.jpg on my-server"

-Yazi has an SFTP VFS provider built-in, which means you can manage files on remote servers over SSH.
+Yazi has an sftp scheme built-in, which means you can manage files on remote servers over SSH.

 To register an SFTP VFS named my-server, add the following to your vfs.toml: